skip to main content

 • Containers should be in good condition - this means they should not have holes or be brittle.
 Lids must fit tightly.

-• They must be transported upright and secured so that they can't fall over or leak liquid or gas.
+• They must be transported upright and secured so that they can't fall over or leak.

 • If you have a leaking container, put it into a bucket with a lid.
 Please remember to do this outside so that any fumes can disperse easily.